Cycling at the 2020 Summer Olympics – Women's omnium: Background

 This will be the third appearance of the event, which was introduced in 2012.

-The reigning Olympic champion is Laura Kenny of Great Britain, who has won both prior Olympic events.
-The reigning (2020) World Champion is Yumi Kajihara of Japan.
+The reigning Olympic champion was Laura Kenny of Great Britain, who has won both prior Olympic events.
+The reigning (2020) World Champion was Yumi Kajihara of Japan.

 Russia, Germany, China, Great Britain, Australia, and the Netherlands are traditionally strong track cycling nations.

 Qualification

 A National Olympic Committee (NOC) could enter up to 1 cyclist in the omnium.
 Quota places are allocated to the NOC, which selects the cyclists.
 Qualification is entirely through the 2018–20 UCI nation rankings.
 The best 8 NOCs in the madison rankings (not already qualified through the team pursuit) directly qualified to enter madison teams as well as earning 1 quota place in the omnium.
 There were another 13 places in the omnium available based on the omnium rankings; NOCs qualified through the madison were not eligible.
 Each continent was guaranteed at least one place in the omnium.
 Because qualification was complete by the end of the 2020 UCI Track Cycling World Championships on 1 March 2020 (the last event that contributed to the 2018–20 rankings), qualification was unaffected by the COVID-19 pandemic.